Politics of East Germany

-The German Democratic Republic, commonly known in English as East Germany or the GDR, was a Marxist-Leninist communist state that existed from 7 October 1949 to 3 October 1990.
-Politics were dominated by the Socialist Unity Party of Germany (SED) which ruled the country as a one-party state for most of its existence.
-The Constitution of East Germany created a liberal democratic socialist republic from 1949 until 1968, when a new constitution formalised many of the Marxist-Leninist practices including the "leading role" of the SED.
+The German Democratic Republic, commonly known in English as East Germany or the GDR, was a unitary communist state that existed from 7 October 1949 to 3 October 1990.
+Politics were dominated by the Socialist Unity Party of Germany (SED), which ruled the country for most of its existence.
+The Constitution of East Germany created a people's democratic state from 1949 until 1968, when a new communist state constitution formalised many of the communist state institutions and governing principles, including the unified state power system and the "leading role" of the SED.

-East Germany was officially governed by a parliamentary system with power invested in the elected Volkskammer, the State Council (from 1960), the Council of Ministers, and the Supreme Court.
-The SED instituted a de facto Stalinist political system based on the Soviet Union where actual power was held by the SED's Politburo, maintaining a facade of democracy with rigged elections, and all political opposition was subjected to widespread repression.
+Officially, under the 1949 constitution, East Germany was initially governed by a parliamentary system inspired by the Weimar Republic, with a bicameral legislature comprising the Volkskammer and Länderkammer, with a singular president as head of state and an executive organ called the "Government of the Republic".
+The Länderkammer was abolished in 1958, turning the Volkskammer into a unicameral legislature, and the presidency was replaced by a collective State Council in 1960.

+With the adoption of a socialist constitution in 1968, the government was reorganized into a unified state power system modelled on the Soviet Union's: the Volkskammer was now designated as the supreme state organ of power with all state powers vested in it.
+The State Council became the Volkskammer's permanent organ, and the Government of the Republic was renamed Council of Ministers and christened as the supreme executive and administrative organ, and the Supreme Court as the supreme judicial organ.

+De facto, regardless of formal constitutional structure, state organs worked under the leadership of the SED, and more specifically, the SED's Politburo; elections were held on a non-competitive basis, with the SED and its associated bloc parties running on a "unity list" with a pre-determined distribution of seats, and all political opposition was subjected to widespread repression.

-The SED relinquished control during Die Wende in 1989/1990 and rebranded itself as the Party of Democratic Socialism (PDS) before the 1990 East German general election, the only free election in East Germany, winning 16% of the vote.
+The SED relinquished control during Die Wende in 1989/1990 and rebranded itself as the Party of Democratic Socialism (PDS) before the 1990 East German general election, the only free and competitive election in East Germany, winning 16% of the vote.
 East Germany ceased to exist following German reunification seven months later.
 The PDS eventually merged with the Electoral Alternative for Labor and Social Justice to form the modern Die Linke in 2007.